Take a look at how markets and technology are taking on some of society’s biggest problems and revolutionizing the way we live.

 Data and precision agriculture

 Robots, smart tractors, sensors and big data hold the potential to increase agricultural profits, while lessening negative environmental impact.
 Technological innovation is key to increasing yields per unit of land and decreasing emissions and erosion—all areas in which we are already seeing positive trends.
 Some specific examples of precision agriculture include using sensors to monitor weather and crop moisture levels, as well as to identify crop diseases early on.
-In the words of HumanProgress.org advisory member Jesse H. Ausubel, “The environment will be protected, not harmed, technology.”
+In the words of HumanProgress.org advisory member Jesse H. Ausubel, “The environment will be protected, not harmed, by technology.”

 Learn more about how human ingenuity is making the world a better place at HumanProgress.org.